LabKey/tutorialModules/demo/README.md

 # Summary
 This is a demo LabKey ReactJS module.
-This module demonstrates how to render a React application within the LabKey framework including keeping the standard LabKey header and header menus.
+This module demonstrates how to render a React application/page within the LabKey framework including keeping the standard LabKey header and header menus.

 <a name="gettingStarted"></a>
 # Getting Started
-Clone the tutorialModules repo into /server/modules directory and add the directory in settings.gradle.
-Build this module using the [LabKey Gradle build].
-This will install necessary packages, generate resources and put resources in correct LabKey locations.
+Clone the tutorialModules repo into `/server/modules` directory and add the directory in `settings.gradle`.
+You can then build this module using the [LabKey Gradle build].
+This will install necessary packages, generate resources and put resources in correct LabKey module's directories.

 There are two example React pages at
 - http://localhost:8080/labkey/home/demo-helloWorld.view?